Eugene-Myong/cse15l-lab-reports/LabReport2.md

 By switching the **arr** and **newArray** parts of the for loop, now the first element in **newArray** will be set to the last element of **arr,** just like we want it to.
 This will also work for the rest of the loop.
 I've also changed the return statement to return **newArray** instead of **arr,** so we get the new array with the reverse of **arr** instead of an array of all zeroes.

+## Part 3: What have we learned?
+### Wait I forgot let me pull up my notes.

+These last two labs were quite interesting.
+Personally I found Week 2 to be more interesting because I got to make my own website!
+It doesn't do much, but it's kind of cool.
+I'd say that would be my favorite thing I learned that I didn't know.
+Now I can !@#$ around and find out some more, and who knows maybe I'll be able to make some kind of cool website that says like "Give me money" or something.
+Just an idea.

+It was also interesting to learn that I can host a server on my computer just like that (I'm sure it's more complicated but I'll learn about that whenever we learn about it in class).
+I think something like that is called a "Raspberry Pie," which I heard because one of my friends got one for their birthday so they could host a Minecraft Server but then got a notice from their ISP that they can't do that (lol) so I guess I won't be doing that anytime soon.

 And that's it for this tutorial.
 Remember to pay your billing statment so I can keep going here (it ain't cheap you know).

 Thanks for reading!